 Coronavirus: 13 deaths and 604 cases reported in State

-Cautious approach’ to reopening to focus on outdoor activity and 5km limit
+‘Cautious’ approach to reopening will focus on outdoor activity and 5km limit, says Coveney

-Minister for Foreign Affairs Simon Coveney said ‘we’ll be looking at the 5km restrictions, at outdoor activity and completing the full return to school after Easter’.
-File Photograph: Crispin Rodwell
+Staff at one of the five new walk-in Covid-19 testing centres in Grangegorman, Co Dublin.
+File photograph: Leon Farrell/Photocall Ireland

 A further 13 coronavirus-related deaths and 604 confirmed cases have been reported in the State.